phorus-group/mapper/README.md

 - `MappingFallback.CONTINUE` will ignore that mapping and continue normally.
 - `MappingFallback.NULL` will try to set the target field to null, if the field is not nullable it will do the same as `MappingFallback.CONTINUE`.
+- `MappingFallback.CONTINUE_OR_THROW` is only used for [function mappings](#function-mappings).
+It will rethrow any exceptions thrown inside the function, if no exception is thrown it will do the same as `MappingFallback.CONTINUE`.
+- `MappingFallback.NULL_OR_THROW` is only used for [function mappings](#function-mappings).
+It will rethrow any exceptions thrown inside the function, if no exception is thrown it will do the same as `MappingFallback.NULL`.

 <details open>
 <summary>Examples</summary>